You can download the PDF version of the programme here.

 Venue: Gustaf Adolfs Torg 4, 411 10 Göteborg.

-Aslan Akbas, Chair of the City Council, will be our host during a reception followed by a seated dinner at Börsen.
+Aslan Akbas, Mayor of Gothenburg, will be our host during a reception followed by a seated dinner at Börsen.

 After a second day of sessions and site visits, join fellow participants for an evening at Börsen (“The Bourse”), the official representative building of the City of Gothenburg.
 Dress code is business casual.
 Due to the alcohol policy in Sweden, 1-2 glasses of wine will initially be offered.
 There will be bar onsite to purchase further drinks at ones own cost.